 But first, tips and castles …

 - Pick up your car rental in Uxbridge.
 Uxbridge is at the end of the train line, so it’s easy to reach by public transit and is a quiet spot to get used to your car rental.
-Especially helpful if it’s your first time driving on the left side of the road, which it was for us!
+Especially helpful if it’s your first time driving on the left side of the road!

 - Use a GPS.
 Roads are poorly marked in both urban areas and the countryside, and cell coverage is hit and miss.
-Driving in the UK without a GPS would’ve been very tough here … especially with driving on the left side, too.
+Driving from London to Edinburgh without a GPS would’ve been very tough … especially with driving on the left side, too.
 My husband and I agree that our GPS saved our marriage.
 We love Garmin.

 - Stick to the side roads, coasts and parks.
-The main highways get you through England quickly, but the landscape is very “blah;” I can almost guarantee you won’t enjoy it.
+The main highways will make your drive to Edinburgh quick, but the landscape is very “blah.”
+I can almost guarantee you won’t enjoy it.
 Scenic routes are along the local roads, coasts and national parks.
 Another reason why a GPS comes in handy.

 England and castles go hand-in-hand.
 If you want to center your entire London to Edinburgh road trip around castles and elegant mansions, you’ll have plenty to keep you busy.

-Included in these stop ideas are well-preserved inhabited castles as well as incredibly romantic ruins.
-Some are concentrated so it’s easy to see a bunch at once, while others are scattered along the countryside.
+Included in where to stop are well-preserved inhabited castles AND incredibly romantic ruins.
+Some are grouped together so it’s easy to see a bunch at once, while others are scattered across the countryside.

 And actually, our first and last stop ideas are castles … Hmm, that was not intentional.